softvis-research/VISAP/README.md

 ## Coding Standards

 Both Java and JavaScript code roughly follow [1TBS formatting](https://en.wikipedia.org/wiki/Indentation_style#Variant:_1TBS_(OTBS)).
-Single lines of whitespace can be used to separate logical units in code blocks and source files, but should be minimized when not needed.
+Single lines of whitespace (rarely two) can be used to separate logical units in code blocks and source files.
+Padding out the beginnings and ends of blocks is generally not necessary, though you might still find it in older code.

 JavaScript code is indented with tabs.
 No concessions need to be made for compatibility with older browsers.
 As such, modern JS features are recommended to be used where applicable.
 This includes using ``let`` and ``const`` over ``var`` where possible.
+The file ``ui/scripts/CanvasHover/CanvasHoverController.js`` is representative of what style and formatting should resemble.

 Java code is indented with 4 spaces.
 Features up to relatively recent Java versions are fair game, but check with people before pushing the current minimum version requirements (under [Compiling the Generator](README.md#compiling-the-generator)).
+The file ``generator/src/main/java/org/visap/generator/metaphors/metropolis/steps/MetropolisCreator.java`` is representative of what style and formatting should resemble.